 The world of side hustles is so much larger than that.

-In today’s economy, where a recession is on the horizon, it’s not surprising that 1 in 3 Americans have a side gig.
+In today’s economy, where a recession is on the horizon, it’s not surprising that 45% of working Americans report having a side gig.

 Do you feel FOMO from knowing that and not having a side hustle?

 Don’t worry, I’ve got you in this comprehensive article on how you too can get job security by starting a side gig.

 What Is the Benefit of Having a Side Hustle?

 The number one benefit of the kind of side hustle I’m talking about is… passive income, which in turn means job security and a slew of other benefits.